Frequently Asked Questions

 May I request that my name appear on my diploma with special characters (accent marks)?

-Students may make requests in writing by filling out the Current Student Diploma Name Change form by the last day of the term you are graduating in and mailing it to:
+Students may make requests in writing by filling out the Diploma Name Request form by the last day of the term you are graduating in and mailing it to:

-I know that I am on the pending degree list, but how can I be certain that I have met all of the degree requirements?
+I know that I submitted my intent to graduate, but how can I be certain that I have met all of the degree requirements?

 All potential graduating students should consult with the records officer in their college.